dan-schel/trainquery/README.md

 2. Set the `CONFIG_OFFLINE` environment variable to point to it, e.g. `CONFIG_OFFLINE = offline/config.zip`.
 3. Run `npm run dev -- offline` or `npm run build && npm run start -- offline`.

-The offline folder is "gitignored" for this purpose.
+The `offline` directory is included in the `.gitignore` file for this purpose.

 ## Developing using local config